phac-nml/biohansel/docs/source/user-docs/output.rst

 **Raw Reads FastQ File Output**
 -------------------------------

-The raw reads file gives slightly different outputs when compared to the Fasta file match_results.tab output.
-The overall Output looks as such:
+Running raw reads files/FastQ files gives slightly different output columns when compared to the Fasta file match_results.tab output due to the slight differences in the data that each file contains.
+The overall output for a match_results.tab results output from a FastQ file looks as such:

 +------------------------+--------------------------------+---------------------------------+